-The Associate of Arts (AA) and Associate of Science (AS) degree consist primarily of diverse, introductorylevel courses in academic and professional areas and require a minimum of 62 semester credit hours.
-This degree prepares students for transfer to baccalaureate programs and/or for seeking employment.
+The Associate of Arts (AA) and Associate of Science (AS) degree consist primarily of diverse, introductory-level courses in academic and professional areas and require a minimum of 60 semester credit hours.
+These degrees prepare students for transfer to baccalaureate programs and/or for seeking employment.